 What Costs Are Associated With Hauling My Vehicle?

-Due to the convenient nature of the service, door-to-door delivery costs more than port-to-port delivery.
+Due to the convenience of the service, door-to-door delivery costs more than port-to-port delivery.
 A person who selects door-to-door delivery will have a vehicle hauler pick up their vehicle at their current home in Australia and drop it off at the door of their new home in New Zealand.
 Port-to-port service involves dropping your vehicle off at an Australian port and picking up your vehicle at the New Zealand port closest to your destination.

 Here's a list of some primary New Zealand ports: